somchaisomph/mineblock/README.md

 </pre>
 <h3>Start MineBlock</h3>
 <p>
-  Mineblock is actually web application you need to start it before using it.
+ 1) Mineblock is actually web service, you need to start it before using it.
 </p>
 <pre>
 $ cd  /home/pi/mineblock
 $ pytho run.py
 </pre>
 <p>
-Then open Minecraft Pi.
+2) Open Minecraft Pi.
 </p>
 <p>
-You have 2 choices to open MineBlock
+3) You have 2 choices to open MineBlock
 </p>
 <ol>
 <li>By web browser with url : http://localhost:5000   or </li>